Five strategies to help you reduce the chance of painful financial surprises.

 Many insurers have online tools that can help you estimate your portion of the payment related to specific procedures, tests, or surgeries.
 This can help you compare prices charged by doctors, hospitals, and diagnostic testing facilities‡.
 If your insurer doesn’t have a cost estimator, sites such as Healthcare Bluebook or FAIR Health can help you compare prices.

 Generic drugs are often cheaper than brand-name versions.
 It often falls on the patient to ask about less expensive alternatives.
-“Ask your healthcare providers for more affordable alternatives in the medications they prescribe or the tests and treatment they order,” advises Bell‡.
+"Ask your healthcare providers if there are more affordable alternatives in the medications they prescribe or the tests and treatment they order," advises Bell‡.

 Hospital and health insurance organizations have published a detailed guide to help avoid medical bill “surprises”; it includes questions to ask about specific procedures like colonoscopies and childbirth, and forms to help you plan.